Rosemary Garlic Mashed Potatoes

 So here is your handy go-to mashed potatoes recipe loaded with flavor and prepped to impress.
 You’ll love this recipe because:

-Make ahead: This is a great do-ahead mashed potatoes recipe.
-Just make it, place in the fridge, and reheat it the next day.
+- Make ahead: This is a great do-ahead mashed potatoes recipe.
+Make it, place it in the fridge, and reheat it the next day.
+It’s the perfect addition to your holiday menu.
 See instructions for reheating below!

 The Ingredients

-- Russet Potatoes: Starchy potatoes are a go-to for mashed potatoes but waxy potatoes could work here as well.
+- Russet Potatoes: Starchy potatoes are a go-to for mashed potatoes, but waxy potatoes like Yukon gold or red potatoes could work here as well.

-- Garlic: Use fresh garlic for the best flavor!
+- Garlic: Use fresh garlic cloves for the best flavor!
 Mince the garlic or easily grate it so it incorporates well into the mashed potatoes.
+Roasted garlic would work well here too.

-- Rosemary: Rosemary is tasty but it could be overpowering.
-Add it in little bits and adjust the taste as needed.
+- Rosemary: Rosemary is tasty, but it could be overpowering.
+Add it in little bits and adjust the rosemary flavor as needed.
+I prefer mincing fresh rosemary sprigs, but you could use dried rosemary too.

 - Butter: For buttery flavor in the potatoes and to top the mashed potatoes because there’s nothing like the look of pools of butter over potatoes.